hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 You may use the Copy Code command on the Note menu to copy the code block for a selected Note to the System Clipboard.

-<h2 id="find-one-or-more-notes-containing-specified-text">Find One or More Notes Containing Specified Text</h2>
+## Find One or More Notes Containing Specified Text

 The Find button on the Toolbar will search for the text specified in the blank space just to its left, and display the first Note containing this text in any field being searched.
 After finding the first occurrence, this button's text changes to 'Again', to allow you to search again for the next Note containing the specified text.